chharvey/extrajs-dom/README.md

   return false
 } catch (e) { return true }
 ```
-*NOTE* that this method has 6 types of parameters:
+*NOTE* that this method has 8 types of parameters.
+It’s very flexible.
 ```js
 try {
   let el = new Element('s')